 You need to generate an Access ID and Access Key, which are credentials associated with a Super Admin account.
 RSA Authentication Manager or other designated components in your deployment that need to access the identity router API can then use that Access ID and Access Key.

-- Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.
-For example, the part of your network where RSA Authentication Manager is deployed.
+Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.

 Note: The Access ID and Access Key are sensitive data.
 Store these values securely, and share them only with other Super Admins.